Evaluation hero

 Conducting your project

 With good planning and engaged stakeholders your project should run according to plan.
-Where we see problems arise it is usually because of something that was not considered, or planning was not thorough enough.
+Where we see problems arise it is usually because of something that was not considered, planning was not thorough enough, or staff not having the time to do the evaluation.

 Writing up your project

-In addition to providing the final report, the study team should present to the service or other relevant Trust meetings if requested.
+In addition to providing the final report to R&E and the service, the study team should present their findings to the service or other relevant Trust meetings if requested.

 We also want to capture the impact of your service evaluation so please give some thought as to how this can be achieved.